ojhaarjun1/libmicrohttpd-http2/_pages/writing-a-server.md

 ---
-layout: default
+layout: posts
 permalink: /writing-a-server/
+title: Writing a server
 ---

-# Writing a server

 To start a server, you need to create it first.
 Use: